70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Italy landmarks: Capri Island

 Capri Island is a picturesque island off the coast of the Bay of Naples in southern Italy.
-The island is known for its rugged landscape, crystal-clear waters, and stunning views.
+It is known for its rugged landscape, crystal-clear waters, and stunning views.
 It has been a popular tourist destination since the Roman Republic when Emperor Augustus made the island his private retreat.

 Today, Capri is a popular destination for tourists from around the world.
 The island is known for its luxury hotels, designer shops, and chic restaurants.
 Visitors can take a boat tour around the island, visit the famous Blue Grotto, or take a chairlift to the top of Mount Solaro for breathtaking views.